 Primary and Secondary Abilities

 The Saga System 13 Role Playing Game (or just System 13) is designed to let you vicariously experience the adventures of heroes, whether all by oneself or alongside a group of like-minded souls.
 But you may find yourself asking, 'just what is a hero?'
-Merriam-Webster tells us that 'a hero is a person who is admired for great or brave acts or fine qualities'.
+Merriam-Webster tells us that a hero is 'a person who is admired for great or brave acts or fine qualities'.

-In order to properly play the character(s) you are responsible for, whether PC or NPC, it's imperative to get a basic handle on just what they are and are not capable of.
+To properly play the character(s) you are responsible for, whether PC or NPC, it's imperative to get a basic handle on just what they are and are not capable of.
 The essential capabilities of every character, no matter how strong or weak, can be determined by their ability scores.

 Almost every character in System 13 is represented by six ability scores.
 The four primary ability scores are Strength, Agility, Intellect, and Willpower, while the two secondary ability scores are Hand and Edge.
 All six character traits are described here, with generalized statistical comparisons to give one an idea what a certain level in each ability score means in the course of play.